rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/amazon-aws-qs/_index.md

 title: Amazon AWS Quick Start
 weight: 100
 ---
-The following steps will quickly deploy a Rancher Server with a single node cluster attached
+The following steps will quickly deploy a Rancher Server with a single node cluster attached.

 ## Prerequisites

 >**Note**
 >Deploying to Amazon AWS will incur charges.

-- [Amazon AWS Account](https://aws.amazon.com/account/): An Amazon AWS Account is required to create resources for deploying Rancher and Kubernetes
+- [Amazon AWS Account](https://aws.amazon.com/account/): An Amazon AWS Account is required to create resources for deploying Rancher and Kubernetes.
 - [Amazon AWS Access Key](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html): Use this link to follow a tutorial to create an Amazon AWS Access Key if you don't have one yet.
 - [Terraform](https://www.terraform.io/downloads.html): Used to provision the server and cluster in Amazon AWS.